Tales from the Crypt (film): Plot

-The beautiful and glamorous Joanne Clayton kills her much older husband Richard on Christmas Eve to collect his insurance.
+The beautiful and glamorous Joanne Clayton, aged in her late 30s, kills her much older husband Richard on Christmas Eve to collect his insurance.
 She prepares to hide his body, but is interrupted by a radio announcement of a homicidal maniac lurking in the night.
 She sees the killer (who is dressed in a Santa Claus costume) outside her home, but cannot call the police without exposing her own crime.
-She locks up the doors and windows, before dragging her husband’s body and plummeting it down the basement.
+She locks the doors and windows, before dragging her husband's body and hurling it down into the basement.

-After cleaning up the murder scene, Joanne attempts to phone the police (with the intention of making them believe the maniac killed her husband).
-However, her young daughter Carol — believing the maniac to be Santa — unlocks the door and lets him into the house, whereupon he strangles Joanne to death by the fire.
+After cleaning up the murder scene, Joanne attempts to phone the police with the intention of making them believe the maniac killed her husband.
+However, her young daughter Carol — believing the maniac to be Santa — unlocks the door and lets him into the house, whereupon he strangles Joanne to death.